rajp152k/configs/readme.md

 ---

-- everything related configurations for utilities I use.
+- related configurations for utilities I use.